ericwastaken/google-drive-export/README.md

 # Google Drive Export Script

-This script allows you to export Google Docs, Sheets, and Slides to Microsoft Office formats (Docx, Xlsx, Pptx) and PDFs from a specific Google Drive directory.
+This script allows you to export Google Docs, Sheets, and Slides to Microsoft Office formats (Docx, Xlsx, Pptx) and PDFs from a specific Google Drive directory or from Shared/Team Drives.

 The script will recurse into Google Drive subdirectories from the starting directory ID that you specify and create a matching directory structure in the output directory.
 Your output directory can be any path that your workstation has access to, including a network drive.
 The script will check for existing files in the output directory and only export files that don't already exist or have been updated since the last export.

 Update in this script by default is that the remote Google Drive was updated more than 60 seconds after the local file's update time.
 This default can be changed by using the `--update-tolerance` flag.
 See [Other Options](#other-options) below for more details.